-Dale is currently retired and spends his time writing, cooking, Nature-watching, and gardening at his home sheltered in the foothills of the Appalachian Mountains of North Carolina with his soulmate, Kathryn, and his Manx cat, Dill.
+Dale Tucker is now retired and spends much of his time writing, cooking, and Nature-watching at his cottage in the foothills of the Appalachian Mountains of North Carolina.
+He shares a simple and happy life with his soulmate, Kathryn, and their Manx cat, Dill.

 To read sample chapters of Wanderer Come Home click HERE!

 CLICK HERE to read an interview with Dale at Smashwords.

 And For A More Personal Introduction —

 I have been told I over-think things, but at least I think about them.
 I am a stubborn anti-multitasker which means I do one thing at a time.
 I’m a tireless worker when the work interests me but an insufferable procrastinator when it doesn’t.
 I ask too many questions because I love learning.
 I enjoy the company of others but in small doses.
 I can’t breathe without a certain amount of solitude.
 I distrust authority mainly because it has never proven trustworthy.
 I believe in undying loyalty but not blind loyalty.
 I spring from peasant roots of which I am proud.

 I love deeply, without reservation.
 I love peace but will stand up for the downtrodden.
 My heroes are John Ball, Robert Kett, and Gerrard Winstanley.
 Henry David Thoreau is my favorite author.
 My favorite work by him is “Wild Apples.”
 Trees are my bards; birds are my minstrels; and Nature my guru.
 The designation of “family” comes with the obligation of being good company—that which is enjoyable and not tedious.
 But family, is a relationship not determined by blood; it is determined solely by how individuals accept and treat each other.